PLAB vs USMLE: UK or US, Which Pathway Is Right for You? (2026)

 Work-Life Balance and Lifestyle

-United Kingdom: The NHS, despite its challenges, operates on a foundation of regulated working hours, mandatory rest periods, and a clear hierarchy of training grades.
-Work is intense but bounded.
-The UK has a lower cost of living than major US cities.
-Social services, healthcare, and education are broadly accessible.
+United Kingdom: Regulated working hours, mandatory rest periods, lower cost of living than major US cities, and broadly accessible social services.
 Many IMGs who choose the UK path report a higher quality of daily life during training, even if peak earnings are lower.

 Who Should Choose USMLE?